goenning/goenning/_posts/2016/2016-02-10-simple-server-side-cache-for-expressjs.md

 ---
 layout: post
-title: Simple server side cache for Express with Node.js
+title: Simple server side cache for Express.js with Node.js
 comments: true
 lang: en
 tags: [express, nodejs, cache, performance]
+ref: simple-server-side-cache-for-expressjs
 ---

 Express is the most extensible web framework I've seen so far.
 The framework's middleware architecture makes it easy to plug-in extra features with minimal effort and in a standardized way.